Irving High Asset Divorce Attorney

 Dedicated Counsel for High Asset Divorces

 No two divorces are the same, and each couple will have different levels of wealth and assets that they must fairly divide between themselves when going their separate ways.
 For couples that have larger amounts of wealth, the property division process can be substantially more complex.
 Dividing certain types of assets may take additional time as different, specialized laws and procedures must be followed in order to ensure everything is

 For situations like this, you must have an Irving divorce lawyer familiar with the laws and codes that must be followed.
 At

-J. Roland Jeter, P.C., we have a substantial amount of experience we can put to work you to to protect your best interests and reach the outcome you desire.
+J. Roland Jeter, P.C., we have a substantial amount of experience we can put to work for you to protect your best interests and reach the outcome you desire.
 We remain